Home » Recipes » Appetizers & Snacks » Baked BBQ Honey Wings

 Baked BBQ Honey Wings

-These crispy Baked BBQ Honey Wings are a sweet and spicy dream come true.
-They’re rubbed with a smoky spice blend and smothered in a homemade honey barbecue sauce infused with sriracha.
+These crispy baked BBQ chicken wings are sweet, spicy, and easy to make without a deep fryer!
+Juicy, tender chicken is rubbed with a smoky spice blend and smothered in a homemade honey barbecue sauce infused with sriracha.

 What You’ll Need